Mexico City · Mexico

 • Easter Week (Semana Santa): Major domestic crowds

-Angel de la Independencia monument illuminated against evening sky on Paseo de la Reforma, Mexico City, Mexico
+Angel de la Independencia monument on Paseo de la Reforma with modern skyscrapers and jacaranda trees, Mexico City, Mexico

 Free Things to Do